Table of Contents

 Get a recorder that has lots of storage memory – at least 4GB internal memory and an expansion slot for additional memory.
 You’ll want to record your lectures as a highest bit rate possible and that takes up quite a bit of storage capacity.

 Ideally, you want to get a recorder that can recharge the battery via USB.
 This will cut down on the cost of having to buy batteries and it’s really convenient to simply plug in the recorder into your laptop or PC and let it charge overnight.
 However, I do recommend that you can a couple of extra batteries in case you ever run out of juice and don’t have time to recharge.
 And they don’t have to be rechargeable batteries.
-There are some recorders that don’t allow you to remove/change the battery – avoid them at all costs.

 A tip on connecting your lecture recorder to your PC or laptop.
 Use a cable.
 This will avoid accidentally breaking off the USB connector when charging or importing the files to your computer.